destiratnakomala/Portfolio/README.md

 *Technology / Tools:  Tableau, Python, Pandas, Numpy, Seaborn, Matplotlib, Scikit-Learn, Statsmodels, studiolooker.*

 ### Term Deposit for Bank Marketing Prediction
+Based on the modeling that has been carried out, the XGBoosting tuning model is the best model for predicting whether a customer will subscribe to a term deposit or not.
+With an accuracy rate of up to 88%, a classification rate of 89%

 *Technology / Tools: Python,  Pandas,  NumPy,  Seaborn,  Matplotlib,  SciPy,  Scikit-Learn,  Feature-Engine,  TensorFlow, huggingface Keras, Streamlit*